 In this context, which is in line with our central scenario, we have increased our euro zone equity exposure, after a tactical protection ahead of the election week-end, while maintaining a positive stance on emerging markets.

 In the coming days, we will closely monitor both ECB and BoJ meetings Thursday and the second round of the French presidential elections on 7 May.

 blue : change

 EQUITIES VERSUS BONDS

-- Oil markets continue their rebalancing after the OPEC agreement.
-However, US rigs have been re-opening, implying a greater production which could likely weigh on oil prices.
+- Oil markets continue their rebalancing.
+However, while OPEC members are bringing back oil production to more durable levels, US rigs have been re-opening, implying a greater production.

 REGIONAL EQUITY STRATEGY

 - We are overweight on euro zone equities.
 Fears of political disruption in France are almost entirely removed and the European political risk premium has receded.
 This region also benefits from a supportive cyclical expansion and a less mature economic recovery compared to the US.
 Moreover, the valuation gap between the US and the euro zone is still above average looking at 12 months forward price/earnings, supporting the attractiveness of the region’s risky assets.
 Also, earnings revisions are positive and should underpin a market rebound.
 And, finally, international allocators stand ready to put money to work in Europe, which should lead to supportive fund flows.

 - In the UK, with the official notification that the country would leave the European Union, we maintain an underweight position on equities.
 Although the upcoming elections announced by Theresa May present little risk, the uncertainty surrounding the “Brexit” negotiations can potentially weigh on the British economy.